Spatial Computing Opportunities in Biomedical Decision Support: The Atlas-EHR Vision: Introduction

 \section{Introduction}

 Electronic health records (EHRs) and other biomedical data are critical sources of information for healthcare professionals, providing them with valuable insights into patient health and medical history.
 However, the sheer amount of data can be time-consuming for healthcare professionals to navigate.
-Toward this goal, we envision the next generation of biomedical decision support to reduce the time that needed by healthcare professionals spend examining and understanding medical history from EHRs data.
+Toward this goal, we envision the next generation of biomedical decision support to reduce the time spent by healthcare professionals examining and understanding medical history from EHRs data.

-This problem is societally important since it helps healthcare professionals make efficient and accurate informed decisions.
+\textbf{Societal Importance:} This problem is societally important since it helps healthcare professionals make efficient and accurate informed decisions.
 This may ultimately improve the quality of care and patient outcomes.
-Also, by rethinking how medical professionals to access and interpret patient medical histories, they may have more time to spend and interact with patients, resulting in improved healthcare standards.
+Also, by rethinking how medical professionals access and interpret patient medical histories, they may have more time to spend and interact with patients, resulting in improved healthcare standards.

-However, the problem is challenging due to several reasons.
+\textbf{Challenges:} However, the problem is challenging due to several reasons.
 First, patient visits are short (e.g., around 15 minutes).
 In addition, a patient’s medical history can be long spanning decades.
 Furthermore, many primary care doctors are responsible for hundreds and thousands of patients.
 Additionally, changes in medical guidelines and practices introduce additional complexities.
 Some medical conditions also require treatment urgently.
 Further, some medical decisions are sensitive to patient demographics and underlying medical conditions.
+Moreover, ensuring explainability, fairness, accountability, security, and trustworthiness in EHR systems is paramount challenge for the advancement of biomedical decision support.
+Explainability improves patient care by enabling healthcare providers to understand and trust the system’s recommendations.
+Fairness is vital to mitigate biases that could influence treatment outcomes, especially considering the diverse interplay of spatial and location variability, demographics, genetics, and lifestyle.
+Accountability and security are fundamental for safeguarding sensitive patient information to maintain privacy and adhering to healthcare regulations.
+Trustworthy EHR systems that embody these attributes are indispensable for delivering informed and equitable biomedical decision support.